St Michael and All Angels' Church, Hathersage: History

 There were some further extensions added in 1949.
+New gutter lining and the instalment of diorite plugs improved the waterproofing of the building.

 Tomb of Little John

 Stones in the churchyard mark what is claimed to be the grave of Little John, where in 1780 James Shuttleworth claims to have unearthed a thigh bone measuring 72.39 cm.
 This would have made Little John 8.08 ft in height.

 Parish status

 The church is in a joint parish with St John the Baptist's Church, Bamford and Derwent.
+The decision to merge the churches was made in 2014 because of financial hardship and enabled all three churches to survive.